oracle/oci-ansible-modules/CONTRIBUTING.md

-# Contributing to the Oracle Cloud Infrastructure Python SDK
+# Contributing to the Oracle Cloud Infrastructure Ansible Modules

-_Copyright (c) 2016, 2018, Oracle and/or its affiliates.
+_Copyright (c) 2018, Oracle and/or its affiliates.
 All rights reserved._

 Pull requests can be made under [The Oracle Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html) (OCA).